tektoncd/dashboard/README.md

 ## Pre-requisites

 [Tekton Pipelines](https://github.com/tektoncd/pipeline) must be installed in order to use the Tekton Dashboard.
 Instructions to install Tekton Pipelines can be found [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).

+### Which version should I use?

+- Use the v0.5.1 release for Tekton Pipelines v0.10.1 (can display components from Tekton Triggers 0.2.1 and has a read-only install mode)
+- Use the v0.5.0 release for Tekton Pipelines v0.10.1 (can display components from Tekton Triggers 0.1 and has a read-only install mode)
-Use the v0.4.1 release for Tekton Pipelines v0.8.0.
-For v0.7.0 of Tekton Pipelines, use the Tekton Dashboard v0.2.1 release.
-To continue using Tekton Pipelines v0.5.2, use the Tekton Dashboard v0.1.1 release published [here](https://github.com/tektoncd/dashboard/releases/tag/v0.1.1).
+- Use the v0.4.1 release for Tekton Pipelines v0.8.0 (can display components from Tekton Triggers 0.1)
+- Use the v0.2.1 release for Tekton Pipelines v0.7.0
+- Use the v0.1.1 release for Tekton Pipelines v0.5.2

 ## Install Dashboard